raine/replem/README.md

 Array [ 0, 2, 4, 6, 8, 10 ]
 ```

+## requiring from inside installed modules

+The REPL context is provided with the function `replem.require()` that can be
+used to require from under `~/.replem/node_modules`.

 ## caveats

 - Run with node v4.x for properly working tab autocompletion.